 Despite being typically durable, bikes are still vulnerable to nicks, cracks or dents when travelling.
 And then there’s the challenge of flying with a bike!

-Bike boxes and bags solve these problems.
+Bike boxes solve these problems.
 They’re the perfect option for safe bike transportation when you’re otherwise unable to cycle or drive to a location.

 That obviously includes air travel, but also sea and train travel.